|

 example, you might notice that your blood sugar is always a little too low

 after exercising, so you can take steps to correct it.
+A quick and easy way

-disease.
-Therefore it's important to regularly check your blood pressure and
+Therefore it's important to regularly check your blood pressure and take steps if it's too high.

-of needles is required.
+course) is required.
 Do not re-use needles -- if re-used, they can introduce

 bacteria into the body and cause infection.
 They also get dull quickly which